 Background Information About eHarmony:

-eHarmony was founded in the 2000 by a psychologist and relationship expert, Dr. Neil Clark Warren.
+eHarmony was founded in 2000 by a psychologist and relationship expert, Dr. Neil Clark Warren.
 What made eHarmony unique from the outset was that unlike other dating sites, it concentrated on the quality of matches over the quantity.
-For this reason, the signup process was more involved, with members filling out an in-depth questionnaire designed to help find matches based on many aspects of compatibility.
-Since its inception, eHarmony has grown into one of the largest and most trusted dating sites online.
+For this reason, the signup process was more involved, and members were required to fill out an in-depth questionnaire designed to evaluate their personality so that they can be matched up with others based on compatibility.
+Over the years, eHarmony has grown into one of the largest and most trusted dating sites online.